 The sixth of Blake’s illustrations to Thornton’s ‘Pastorals of Virgil’.

 They were the only wood engravings Blake ever made.
-This wood engraving is in the 1863 publication by Alexander Gilchrist ‘The Life of William Blake’, published in 1863.
-They are made from the original 1821 block stated in the book to be printed from the original wood blocks from 1821.
+Three wood engravings in the 1863 publication by Alexander Gilchrist ‘The Life of William Blake’, published in 1863.
+They are from the original 1821 block stated in the book to be printed from the original wood blocks from 1821.

 William Blake is a unique figure in British art: painter, printmaker, illustrator, poet, and radical thinker.
 In 1820 the artist John Linnell secured a commission for Blake to illustrate Robert Thornton’s Pastorals of Virgil.
 The images were made as wood engravings and the results, became a critical influence on the visionary landscapes of Samuel Palmer who was entranced by the ‘visions of little dells, and nooks, and corners of paradise’.